FatRodzianko/Get-RBCD-Threaded/README.md

 1. Monitor modifications to the honeypot computer object, specifically to the "msds-allowedtoactonbehalfofotheridentity" property
 1. Monitor for kerberos tickets requested for services on the honeypot computer object, specifically any kerberos tickets for administrator users

 I made this tool to help me on penetration tests.
 However, defenders / blue teams / sysadmins can easily use this to help find weaknesses in their environments and (hopefully) move to remediate them.
-This tool will not perform the delegation attack for you.
-You'll need to read Elad Shamir's and harmj0y's blogs to figure out how to do that.
-This will only help you find possible targets for the RBCD attack.